AI Data Sources Component

 • Simulation-based learning resources

-Educational focus areas: Adult learning principles, competency-based education, simulation training, interprofessional education, MOC activities
+Educational focus areas: Adult learning principles, competency-based education, simulation training, interprofessional education, educational assessment methods

 🌐 Reputable Health Websites